jmiller84/sql-for-data-processing-and-analysis/sql_bites/04_limit_query_result_sets.md

 ## Why should you limit your results?

 Limits are a simple way to keep queries from taking too long to return.

-The aim of many of your queries will simply be to see what a particular table looks like - you'll want to get visibility into the first few rows of data to get an idea of which fields you care about and how you want to manipulate them.
+The aim of many of your queries will simply be to see what a particular table looks like:
+- you'll want to get visibility into the first few rows of data to get an idea of which fields you care about and how you want to manipulate them.
 If you query a very large table (such as one with hundreds of thousands or millions of rows) and don't use a limit, you could end up waiting a long time for all of your results to be displayed, which doesn't make sense if you only care about the first few.

 ## Example

 To retrieve only the first 5 records of the `billboard_top_100_year_end` table, we write:

 ```sql
 SELECT *